orbingol/NURBS-Python/docs/surface_generator.rst

 * ``num_bumps``: Number of hills to be generated
 * ``bump_height``: Defines the peak height of the generated hills
 * ``base_extent``: Due to the structure of the grid, the hill base can be defined as a square with the edge length of *a*. ``base_extent`` is defined by the value of *a/2*.
-* ``padding``: Defines the padding of the area where the hills are generated.
+* ``base_adjust``: Defines the padding of the area where the hills are generated.
 It accepts positive and negative values.
 A negative value means a padding to the inside of the grid and a positive value means padding to the outside of the grid.